 SUNShine Boxes (Serving UnderNourished Seniors)

 SUNShine Boxes are Second Harvest Food Bank’s distribution of food through the Commodity Supplemental Food Program (CSFP), a federally-funded program that is designed to improve the health and nutrition of low-income senior citizens, post-partum mothers, and children.
 A supply of staple foods, provided by the USDA, are packed into boxes and distributed once a month to registered participants.
 The boxes contain cereal, juice, canned vegetables and fruit, evaporated milk, pasta, peanut butter, protein (beef, chicken, or tuna), and cheese.

 Currently, Second Harvest serves 2,475 individuals each month.
 We rely on a dedicated group of volunteers to pack the SUNShine boxes each month.
-Open registration for the SUNShine Box program will begin on March 1, 2018.
-For more information or to register, contact Janet Meyer at 484-287-4015.
+For more information or to register, contact Omar Perez at 484-287-4015.

 State Food Purchase Program (SFPP)

 The State Food Purchase Program allocates cash grants from the Commonwealth of Pennsylvania to purchase food from brokers at reduced prices and distribute it to low-income people.
 This program allows us to purchase and distribute more nutritious food than what may have been donated to the Food Bank.
 The level of funds that is distributed to each county is determined by the Pennsylvania Department of Agriculture (PDA) based on poverty indicators for that area.

 We distribute food through this program in Lehigh and Northampton counties.
 The four remaining counties in our service area receive their SFPP funding through other organizations.